Canadian Institute for Advanced Research

 Founded in 1982, Canadian Institute for Advanced Research (CIFAR), in Toronto, inspires new research, accelerates scientific discoveries, and achieves breakthroughs across borders and academic fields.
 CIFAR hopes to understand worldwide issues, such as child and brain development, artificial intelligence (AI), and climate change.
 The primary programs funded by CIFAR are “knowledge creation” (research), Pan- Canadian AI strategy, knowledge mobilization and communications, and Azrieli global scholars (Next Generation).
 CIFAR’s community of fellows includes 404 researchers in 22 countries.

-Knowledge creation describes the research programs funded by CIFAR, and 58% of program spending goes towards knowledge creation.
+Knowledge creation (58% of F2018 program spending) describes the research programs funded by CIFAR.
 CIFAR’s research encompasses four interdisciplinary areas: Life and Health, Individuals and Society, Information and Matter, and Earth and Space.
-In 2018, 12 research projects were active: 3 Life and Health, 4 Individuals and Society, 4 Information and Matter, and 2 Earth and Space, with the largest being the Learning in Machines & Brains.
-This project represented 31 institutions in seven countries, with 47 fellows, advisors and global scholars.
+In 2018, 13 research projects were active: 3 Life and Health, 4 Individuals and Society, 4 Information and Matter, and 2 Earth and Space, with the largest being the Learning in Machines & Brains.
+This project represents 31 institutions in seven countries, with 47 fellows, advisors and global scholars.

 CIFAR is leading the Government of Canada’s $125 million CIFAR Pan-Canadian Artificial Intelligence Strategy, which recieved 23% of program spending.
-CIFAR is working in partnership with three newly established AI institutes – the Alberta Machine Intelligence Institute in Edmonton, Mila in Montreal, and the Vector Institute in Toronto.
+CIFAR is working in partnership with three newly-established AI institutes – the Alberta Machine Intelligence Institute in Edmonton, Mila in Montreal, and the Vector Institute in Toronto.
 In 2017, Canada was the first country to announce AI strategy, headed by CIFAR.
-To date, CIFAR have won 27 national and international research awards, have 54 partnerships with industries, held 127 research workshops and events, and have 150 researchers continuing this work.
+To date, CIFAR has won 27 national and international research awards, has 54 partnerships with industries, has held 127 research workshops and events, and has 150 researchers continuing this work.

-Results and Impact: In the 2018 annual report, CIFAR reports 2,967 publications of its research, which show the results of the research funded by the institution.
+In its 2018 annual report, CIFAR reports 2,967 publications of its research, which show the results of the research funded by the institution.
 Moreover, in 2018, 20 publications resulted from knowledge mobilization and communications spending.
 Over 500 publications were reported as a result of the Pan-Canadian AI Strategy funding since 2017.

 Canadian Institute for Advanced Research is a medium-sized charity, with $9m in donations in F2018.
 Most revenues are generated through government funding, making up 67% of total revenues at $19.7m in F2018.
 The charity’s administrative costs are 2% of total revenues.
 Its fundraising costs are 21% of donations and have increased since F2017.
 For every $1 donated to the charity, 77 cents go to the cause, which is within Ci’s reasonable range for overhead spending.